masch712/sample-app-loanco-nodejs/README.md

 We use environment variables to setup our configuration.
 You can store these variables in a `.env` file at the root (`dotenv` package is used)

     DOCUSIGN_ENVIRONMENT=demo  // use "www" for production
     DOCUSIGN_USERNAME=         // account email address
     DOCUSIGN_PASSWORD=         // account password
     DOCUSIGN_IK=               // Integrator Key
     EMPLOYEE_EMAIL=            // used for final recipient of Personal Loan EMPLOYEE_NAME=             // used for final recipient of Personal Loan LOCAL_RETURN_URL=http://localhost/   // change to the correct return url, with a trailing slash BRAND_ID=                  // not required, use to show a different Brand for the Sailboat example GOOGLE_MAPS_API_KEY=       // required for Sailboat example to work GOOGLE_ANALYTICS=          // UA-XYZ-1
     DEFAULT_EMAIL=             // for autofilling email input fields FORCE_HTTPS=               // force https by setting to true

 ##### Templates

+Templates are not currently automatically created.
+To create the Auto Loan template, follow these steps:

+1. Visit your Templates tab: https://appdemo.docusign.com/templates
+1. Click "New" and "Upload Template"
+1. Upload the file "pdfs/template-auto-loan.json" and click on the newly-created Template
+1. Copy the Template ID by clicking the "(I)" or information icon next to the Template title
+1. Paste the Template ID into the "pdfs/template-auto-loan.json" file, replacing the existing templateId value
+1. Restart the sample using `npm start`

-When initially run, the app will attempt to create a Template for the Auto Loan Application.
+> Todo: When initially run, the app will attempt to create a Template for the Auto Loan Application.
 This template is defined at `pdfs/template-auto-loan.json`.

 #### Deploy to Heroku